SLNC-DIMP/Cinch/README.md

 After download, you may need to run the setup.sh shell file before initially running application.

+If you want to run the unit tests you'll need to have Pear, PHPUnit and vfsStream installed.

+pear config-set auto_discover 1
+pear install pear.phpunit.de/PHPUnit
+pear install phpunit/DbUnit

+pear channel-discover pear.php-tools.net
+pear install pat/vfsStream-beta

+Then navigate to Cinch/protected/test and run the following command:  phpunit unit

 -------------------------

 Parts of Cinch include: